Using Computers – Do’s and Don’ts

 a.
 The teacher could help the students while reading the words.

 b.
-Teachers could activate the prior background knowledge of the students by showing the video again.
+Teachers could activate the students’ prior background knowledge by playing the video again.

 c.
 Teachers could break the task into smaller, more manageable parts.
 Students could also express themselves using gestures or visual aids.